Departments

 History and Political Science

 History shows us how remembering and forgetting the past shape our beliefs and identities today.
-In history lessons, pupils discover how social, cultural, economic and political phenomena have been shaped and changed over time.
+In history lessons, students discover how social, cultural, economic and political phenomena have been shaped and changed over time.
 They learn that societies and cultures are created and shaped by people and thus gain insights into the dynamics and development of the world around them.

 Information Technology